-Kathleen Kerr is a staff physician and research liaison at the Environmental Health Clinic at Women’s College Hospital as well as a lecturer in the Department of Family and Community Medicine at the University of Toronto.
+Kathleen Kerr is a staff physician and research liaison at the Environmental Health Clinic at Women’s College Hospital as well as lecturer in the Department of Family and Community Medicine, and assistant professor in the Dalla Lana School of Public health, at the University of Toronto.

-She also has a community practice with a special interest in environmental aspects of health, including long term health effects of environmental exposures and persistent body burdens, chronic fatigue syndrome, multiple chemical sensitivity and functional assessment tools in chronic complex conditions.
+She has special interest in environmental aspects of health, including long term health effects of environmental exposures and persistent body burdens, chronic fatigue syndrome, multiple chemical sensitivity and functional assessment tools in chronic complex conditions.
 Her research interests include health effects of pesticides, lead and other heavy metals and methods to enhance elimination of xenobiotics.
-Dr. Kerr is currently working on an update of the 2004 systematic review of the health effects of pesticides and is co-investigator for a project entitled Gulf War Illness – Evaluation of an Innovative Detoxification Program.
+Dr. Kerr has published papers on Gulf war illness and completed a clinical trial as co-investigator entitled Gulf War Illness – Evaluation of an Innovative Detoxification Program.

 "The OHS is very comprehensive in terms of including environmental exposures."